XorTroll/Goldleaf/README.md

 The main conceps of Goldleaf are and have been developed by XorTroll, but without the effort and support of many others, this project wouldn't be what it is now:

-(from all the people listed below, special thanks to Adubbz, exelix, The-4n and SciresM, for their huge support on their respective areas of homebrew)
+(from all the people listed below, special thanks to Adubbz, exelix, C4Phoenix, The-4n and SciresM, for their huge support on their respective areas of homebrew)

 - Adubbz and all the (old) [Tinfoil](https://github.com/Adubbz/Tinfoil) contributors, for their huge work with title installing.

 - exelix and Qcean team, for all their huge support with Home Menu themes.
 Goldleaf uses (adapted) [SwitchThemesCommon](https://github.com/exelix11/SwitchThemeInjector) libraries to handle theme installs.

-- C4Phoenix, for his awesome work doing this project's logo.
+- C4Phoenix, for his awesome work doing this project's logo, and the GIF displayed when launching the installed version.

 - All the icons except Goldleaf's one (see credit above) were grabbed from [Icons8](https://icons8.com).